saranggalada/Manifold/vulcan/foundry/README.md

-# manifold.foundry
+# vulcan.foundry

-The Foundry is Manifold's model-construction engine.
+The Foundry is Vulcan's model-construction engine.
 It takes validated YAML specifications and forges them into executable PyTorch architectures, handling layer assembly, parameter wiring, and training pipeline integration.